-1980 - May 8 - Sharon Thorpe was crowned "Miss Black Penn State" in the inaugural pageant sponsored by Omega Psi Phi fraternity.
+1980 - May 8 - Sharon Thorpe is crowned "Miss Black Penn State" in the inaugural pageant sponsored by Omega Psi Phi fraternity.
 The pageant was "meant to showcase the beauty of the African American culture through its young women."
+An enthusiast crowd filled the Paul Robeson Cultural Center auditorium to witness the event.
+Thorpe, a sophomore health planning and administration major, received a crown, flowers, a trophy and \$100 for the win.
 Susan Lindner was the first runner-up, and would be crowned Miss Black Penn State in 1981.
 Anya Armstrong would take the title in 1982.

-October - Student Advisory Committee on Minority Admissions (SACOMA) formed to assist the admissions office in the recruitment of minority students.
+October - Student Advisory Committee on Minority Admissions (SACOMA) is formed to assist the admissions office in the recruitment of minority students.
 In addition to conducting recruitment phone-a-thons, providing guided tours of the campus, and hosting visiting high school students, the committee advised the admissions office on content of recruitment literature, activities for visiting potential students, and other methods of reaching a larger pool of qualified minority admission candidates.
 Roslyn Bradford was the first leader of the group.